Human Interest.

 “This was the ultimate crime, and justice from our state calls for the ultimate punishment,” Wilson said, reading a three-minute statement outside her Charleston office.
 She took no questions.

-the death penalty against 21-year-old Dylann Roof a few hours before her statement.
+Wilson filed paperwork saying she would seek the death penalty against 21-year-old Dylann Roof a few hours before her statement.
 Her reasons: More than two people were killed and others’ lives were put at risk.

 Roof is charged under U.S. hate crime laws as well, and federal prosecutors haven’t decided if they will also seek the death penalty.
 Federal authorities have said Roof wrote online of fomenting racial violence and used racial slurs in a personal manuscript in which he decried integration.